UnlimitedTrees/UNITRES-Dreams/README.md

 - Made in Construct 2
 - Requires 'SonicPhysics' behavior by PixelMonkey and the 'Paster' plugin
-- I am bad at programming so everything is kind of a mess. aAso i used a few tutorials for some specific aspects of the game but i forgot which ones lol.
+- I am bad at programming so everything is kind of a mess.
+Also i used a few tutorials for some specific aspects of the game but i forgot which ones lol.

 [Play it on Newgrounds](https://www.newgrounds.com/portal/view/778934)